Thea Energy logo_light

 We’re able to iterate our core fusion tech at a quicker pace.

-By utilizing an array of smaller and simpler planar magnets, we have been able to advance our tech from generation to generation on a time scale of months, not years (like prior modular stellarator magnets) and for orders of magnitude less capital.
+By utilizing an array of smaller and simpler planar magnets, we have been able to advance our tech from generation to generation on a time scale of months, not years (like prior modular stellarator magnets) and for orders of magnitude

 Why It Matters